Skip to main content

 Staff Adjusters

 Staff adjusters are employees of the insurance company.
 They receive a salary, benefits, and job security from the carrier.
 Their loyalty is to their employer.
-While many staff adjusters are honest professionals, the reality is that adjusters who consistently write generous estimates don't last long at insurance companies.
+While many staff adjusters are honest professionals, the reality is that adjusters who consistently write generous estimates do not last long at insurance companies.

 Independent Adjusters (IAs)

 Independent adjusters work for IA firms that contract with insurance companies.
-They're not direct employees of the carrier, but the carrier is their client.
+They are not direct employees of the carrier, but the carrier is their client.
 During catastrophes (hurricanes, wildfires, large storms), carriers bring in hundreds of independent adjusters to handle the surge of claims.

-IAs are paid per claim or per inspection.
-This creates an incentive to close claims quickly.
-In California, adjusters must be individually licensed and are required to include their license number or their supervising adjuster's license number on all written communications.
+In California, adjusters must be individually licensed under the Insurance Code and are required to include their license number (or their supervising adjuster's license number) on all written communications — see 10 CCR § 2695.4(a).

-A public adjuster is the only type of adjuster who works exclusively for the policyholder.
-Public adjusters are licensed by the state and are legally prohibited from working for insurance companies.
-They document damage, prepare estimates, negotiate with the carrier, and handle the entire claims process on your behalf.
+A Public Adjuster is the only type of adjuster who works exclusively for the policyholder.
+In California, the formal license is called a Public Insurance Adjuster(PIA), issued and regulated by the California Department of Insurance under Insurance Code § 15000 et seq.
+A PIA is required to be bonded, is required to use a written contract that complies with CDI rules, and is legally prohibited from simultaneously representing insurance companies on the same claim.
+PIAs document damage, prepare estimates, interpret coverage, negotiate with the carrier, and handle the claims process on the policyholder's behalf.

 💡